imatix/gsl/README.txt

     gsl site

 GSL looks for the file called `site.xml`.
-When the script has run, take a look at root.xml.
+When the script has run, take a look at `root.xml`.
 This shows you what we're going to work with to generate the real HTML.

 ### Inserting Variables

 When we generate output, we insert variable values into the generated text.
 This is very much like using shell variables.

 GSL does automatic case conversion on output variable.
 This is very useful when we generate programming languages.
-For example, the &#36;(name) form outputs a variable in lower case:
+For example, the `$(name)` form outputs a variable in lower case:

     output "$(filename).c"

-The &#36;(NAME) form outputs the same value in uppercase:
+The `$(NAME)` form outputs the same value in uppercase:

     #if defined ($(FILENAME)_INCLUDED)

-And the &#36;(Name) form outputs the variable in title case, i.e. the first letter is capitalised:
+And the `$(Name)` form outputs the variable in title case, i.e. the first letter is capitalised:

     ###################  $(Filename)   #################

-One side-effect of automatic case conversion is that we'll often get variables converted to lower case simply because we used the &#36;(name) form.
-If we don't want a variable to be automatically case converted, we use this form: &#36;(name:).
+One side-effect of automatic case conversion is that we'll often get variables converted to lower case simply because we used the `$(name)` form.
+If we don't want a variable to be automatically case converted, we use this form: `$(name:)`.
 This is also called the 'empty modifier'.

 A second side-effect of automatic case conversion is that variable names are not case sensitive.
-By default GSL ignores the case of variable names so that &#36;(me) and &#36;(ME) refer to the same variable.
+By default GSL ignores the case of variable names so that `$(me)` and `$(ME)` refer to the same variable.

 But putting empty modifiers in every variable expansion gets tiresome, and GSL lets us switch off automatic case conversion, using this instruction: